codeframework/Docs/CODE Framework AsyncWorker.md

 ## The Status Object

 But this is just the beginning of the feature set of the AsyncWorker.
 There are three optional parameters that provide much more functionality.
-The most common one is a reference to the current ViewModel.
+The most common one is a reference to the current `ViewModel`.
 So adding to the code above:

 ```C#
 AsyncWorker.Execute(() =>